 Conclusion

 The 24-hour shift model can only be found in certain industries and professions.
 But even there it is rather controversial and only rarely the best choice.
-The stress can be very high and sooner or later drains the employees, which means that the benefits are ultimately very low and, above all, employees are worn out.
+The stress can be very high and sooner or later drains employees, which means that the benefits are ultimately very low and, above all, employees are worn out.
 A different working model is usually a better choice.